 Geography and history is covered in the Foundation Stage through their work on knowledge and understanding of the world.

-In music we aim to provide all children with activities that will enable them to develop the skills so that they may participate with confidence and real enjoyment.
-They are provided with opportunities to sing, play classroom percussion instruments, and create their own computer aided musical compositions.
-They develop an appreciation through listening to a wide range of different styles of music.
-Children in Year 2 are invited to join an after-school song club ’Bawnmore Nightingales’ where they take part in a variety of musical activities and are often invited to perform at different events in and out of school during the year.
+In music, we aim to provide all children with activities that will enable them to develop the skills so that they may participate with confidence and real enjoyment.
+We use the 'Charanga' music scheme which engages pupils by exposing them to a wide variety of musical genres.
+They are provided with opportunities to sing, play classroom percussion instruments, listen and reflect to music and perform to their peers.
+We aim to provide pupils with opportunities to hear live music by arranging visits from musical ensembles in partnership with Rugby School.
+For many years, children in Year 2 have been invited to join an after-school song club "Bawnmore Nightingales" where they have taken part in a variety of musical activities and performed at different events in and out of school during the year.
+However, during the pandemic this was unable to take place and we are not currently running the club but hope to do so again in the future.

 Art is an essential element in the development of young children.
 It provides a means of communicating ideas and emotions and is an important and exciting way of developing co-ordination.
 Work is threaded through the ‘Learning Challenges’, allowing teachers to use art as a stimulus for other subjects, such as science and literacy, in order to develop links across subject areas.
 Children are introduced to a wide range of media and techniques, including the use of I.C.T.
 Their work is displayed in school to acknowledge its value.
 Pupils study the work of well-known artists to develop an appreciation of art and design.
 We value creativity and aim to foster an interest and enjoyment of the subject.